SimulatedGREG/electron-vue/README.md

 \*Customizable during vue-cli scaffolding

 ### Getting Started
 This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli) and includes options to customize your final scaffolded app.
+The use of node `v5.10.0` or higher is required as certain ES2015 are used in dependencies and scripts.
+But the use of `6.x` is recommended for its extra performance benefits.

 ```bash
 # Install vue-cli and scaffold boilerplate
 npm install -g vue-cli